 Anyway, once we get that third-act twist where the Beaver now takes on a life of its own, it looks like Killen had slipped into horror-movie mode and attempted to get a Twilight Zone-like feel to The Beaver where it wasn't needed.
 It's bad enough we really never know what brought about Walter's melancholia, but when we see him at war with his own hand he's gone beyond depressed into being downright bonkers.

-The peculiar thing about The Beaver to me is that while we have the idea that the film may be a comedy or at least have aspects of comedy (in particular Marcelo Zarvos' score) the tone shifts from time to time to heavy drama.
+The peculiar thing about The Beaver to me is that while we have the idea that the film may be a comedy or at least have aspects of comedy, particularly through Marcelo Zarvos' score, the tone shifts from time to time to heavy drama.

-Moreover, The Beaver appears to have two stories: Walter's melancholy and Porter's melancholy.
+Moreover, The Beaver appears to have two stories: Walter's melancholia and Porter's melancholia.
 It would have been nice to see them come together, but they never seemed to meld into one story.
 When we weren't watching Walter and his antics with his puppet, we saw Porter trying to woo the smartest girl in the world.

-If I might digress a bit, I never quite understood the scandal over Porter writing papers for other, not the fact that it was wrong for him to do so, but exactly how he was discovered.
-If I understood it, he was exposed because the grandmother of one of his clients didn't believe her grandson had written the paper and promptly went to the principal.
+If I might slightly digress, I never quite understood the scandal over Porter writing papers for other; it was not the fact that it was wrong for him to do so.
+It was how he was discovered.
+If I understood it, he was exposed because the grandmother of one of his clients didn't believe her grandson could have written the paper and promptly went to the principal.
 I never truly believed Porter would be so exposed in that fashion.